-The basis of our system of guidance and discipline is respect for and acceptance of each child.
-The goal is to help young children develop self-regulation and control.
+The basis of our system of guidance and discipline is respect for and acceptance of each child with the goal to help young children develop self-regulation and control.
 Children receive encouragement throughout the day to make choices and to work independently.
 They are encouraged to practice language and social skills and especially to identify and express their feelings in positive ways.

 INFANTS AND TODDLERS: Teaching staff use consistent, reasonable, and appropriate principles in guiding behavior for infants and toddlers.
 This guidance is based on an understanding of the child's individual needs, age and development.
-Teachers build on this understanding using a safe and secure center environment, building strong relationships, setting up appropriate daily activities and providing stimulating routines.
-Teachers have a plan for using the classroom and the outdoor environment to help children learn sharing and cooperative skills.
+Teachers build on this understanding by creating a safe and secure environment, building strong relationships, planning age appropriate daily activities, providing stimulating routines and supporting infants/ toddlers through transitions.
+Teachers ensure there are multiples of toys available as toddlers are learning the skills to play cooperatively.
 They will adapt activities and transitions to be responsive and realistic to the children in their care.